coredds/eniGOma/workflow-summary.md

 ## 🎯 **Solution to Your Question**

-**Question**: When I encode text with `eniGOma encrypt --text "Hello World!"`, what's the procedure to decrypt it back?
+**Question**: When I encode text with `enigoma encrypt --text "Hello World!"`, what's the procedure to decrypt it back?

 **Answer**: You **can't reliably decrypt it** with the current approach because each encryption generates a new random machine configuration.